 Our job was only half-done, however.
 The new website also included a membership management system that changed both ALHFAM's business practices and the way the membership interacted with the organization.
 With the communications manager, I developed messaging for the membership to let them know they could now renew their membership through the website, as well as register for events, make donations, access a membership list, and search the A.S.K. database, all with one easy log on and password.
 On the organizational side, processes became much easier, as all contact information was in one place, and volunteers did not need to process membership renewals manually.
 Additionally, we could now email the entire membership through the system and have accurate reporting on membership statistics.

 Project Manager: Heidi Glatfelter Schlag

 Communications Manager: Martha Katz-Hyman

 It took a solid six months of communications and training, but the membership has embraced the new system.
 Web traffic is up, as are renewals.
 Because of the new system, we are able to provide our membership benefits online in a seamless, professional way that has been attracting the interest of potential new members.
 The A.S.K. database is very popular, as it is the only repository that holds this type of "how-to" information.
 We have plans to continue to grow this database with video clips over the next few years.

 We launched the new website and membership management system in 2016, right as my term of the Board of Directors was wrapping up.
 Unfortunately, at the same time, our webmaster passed away, and I assumed the webmaster duties.
-I am still a member of the communications committee, which is always led by a board member, and we are working on increasing our blogging and social media activity.
-I am also reporting on web usage to the committee and Board to aid them as they make decisions on the future of ALHFAM's web presence and communications/marketing activities.
+While in this role, I assisted ALHFAM in marketing their membership program and reporting on web usage to aid the Board in decision making.
+I stepped down as webmaster in 2019.